SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 Julia permits any Unicode characters to be used in variable names, thus Catalyst can use these as well.
 Below we describe some cases where this can be useful.
 No functionality is, however, tied to this.

 ### [Using ∅ in degradation/production reactions](@id dsl_description_symbols_empty_set)
 Previously, we described how `0` could be used to [create degradation or production reactions](@ref dsl_description_reactions_degradation_and_production).
-Catalyst permits the user to instead use the `∅`.
+Catalyst permits the user to instead use the `∅` symbol.
 E.g. the production/degradation system can alternatively be written as:
 ```@example dsl_1
 rn4 = @reaction_network begin
   p, ∅ --> X